dbolton/ArdourMIDIExport/README.md

 <dt>-f FILE, --file FILE</dt>
 <dd>source FILE you would like to convert.
 Use Linux-style path conventions (like  ~/Ardour Folder/My Session.ardour) or Windows (like C:/Users/username/Ardour Folder/My Session.ardour).</dd>

+<dt>-m, --musescore</dt>
+<dd>works around a quirk in MuseScore MIDI import.
+MuseScore assumes any piano part should have two tracks, so this setting adds a second track (containing a single note) after any piano track.</dd>

 <dt>-v, --verbose</dt>
 <dd>show MIDI messages and other debugging information</dd>
 </dl>